plutarc

 API Key

 Credentials that connect a bot to your exchange account.
-Keys are encrypted at rest with AES-256-GCM and only decrypted in-memory at runtime.
+Keys are encrypted at rest and only decrypted in-memory at runtime.
 Each key is assigned to one bot at a time.

 Kill Switch